datafold-dev/datafold/README.rst

 welcome.
-For all correspondence regarding the software please open a new issue in the *datafold* `issue tracker <https://gitlab.com/datafold-dev/datafold/-/issues>`__ or `email <incoming+datafold-dev-datafold-14878376-issue-@incoming.gitlab.com>`__ if do not have a gitlab account (this opens a confident issue in gitlab).
+For all correspondence regarding the software please open a new issue in the *datafold* `issue tracker <https://gitlab.com/datafold-dev/datafold/-/issues>`__ or `email <incoming+datafold-dev-datafold-14878376-issue-@incoming.gitlab.com>`__ if do not have a gitlab account (this opens a confidential issue).

 All code contributors are listed in the
 `contributors file <https://gitlab.com/datafold-dev/datafold/-/blob/master/CONTRIBUTORS>`__.